One of the main challenges to the economic growth of small and medium-sized businesses and junior mining exploration is access to equity finance.

 The full amount invested in Alumni is 100% deductible from your taxable income in the year in which the investment is made.
 This applies to individuals, companies and trusts.

-If the investment in Alumni is held for a minimum period of time of 5 years the tax benefit conferred at the date of investment will become permanent, i.e. NO recoupment of the tax benefit in the hands of the investor when the investment in the Alumni is subsequently realised.
+If the investment in Alumni is held for a minimum period of 5 years the tax benefit conferred at the date of investment will become permanent, i.e. NO recoupment of the tax benefit in the hands of the investor when the investment in the Alumni is subsequently realised.

 Section 12J is subject to the provisions of the Income Tax Act No. 58 of 1962 (the Act).
 Section 12J was introduced to cater for the deductions in respect of expenditure incurred in exchange for the issue of venture capital company shares.